Phil Weiser

-Philip Jacob Weiser is an American lawyer and politician who has served as the 39th Colorado Attorney General, since 2019.
-He is the Hatfield Professor of Law and Telecommunications, Executive Director and Founder of the Silicon Flatirons Center for Law, Technology, and Entrepreneurship, and Dean Emeritus at the University of Colorado Law School.
+Philip Jacob Weiser (born May 10, 1968) is an American lawyer and politician who has served as the 39th Attorney General of Colorado since 2019.
+He is the Hatfield Professor of Law and Telecommunications, executive director and Founder of the Silicon Flatirons Center for Law, Technology, and Entrepreneurship, and Dean Emeritus at the University of Colorado Law School.
 He previously served in the Obama and Clinton Administrations in the White House and Justice Department.
 A member of the Democratic Party, he was elected Attorney General for the State of Colorado in the 2018 election, defeating Republican George Brauchler on November 6, 2018.
 He was re-elected in 2022.

+On January 2, 2025, Weiser announced his candidacy in the 2026 Colorado gubernatorial election.

 Early life and education

 Weiser was born to an Ashkenazi Jewish family.
-His grandparents survived the Holocaust, and his mother Estare was born in the Buchenwald concentration camp in 1945.
+His grandparents survived the Holocaust, and his mother, Estare, was born in the Buchenwald concentration camp in 1945.

 After high school, Weiser studied political science at Swarthmore College, graduating in 1990 with a Bachelor of Arts with high honors.
 He then attended the New York University School of Law, where he was an Articles Editor for the New York University Law Review.
 He graduated from NYU Law in 1994 with a Juris Doctor degree and Order of the Coif honors.

-Career
+Academic and federal government career

 Law clerk and Clinton administration

 After graduating, Weiser served as law clerk to Judge David Ebel of the Tenth Circuit Court of Appeals from September 1994 to August 1995.
 He was then a law clerk to Justices Byron R. White and Ruth Bader Ginsburg in the U.S. Supreme Court from September 1995 to August 1996.
 Following his clerkships, he was senior counsel to Joel Klein, the Assistant Attorney General for the Justice Department's Antitrust Division from 1996 to 1998.

-Academia career
+Academic career

 In 1999, Weiser joined the University of Colorado Law School in Boulder as a professor of law and telecommunications.
 There, Weiser established the national center of excellence in telecommunications and technology law and founded the Journal on Telecommunications & High Technology Law.
 He also founded the Silicon Flatirons Center for Law, Technology, and Entrepreneurship and he wrote and taught in the areas of competition policy, innovation policy, and Internet policy.

 From June 2011 through July 2016, Weiser served as the fifteenth dean of the law school, and he was named one of the National Jurist's most influential leaders in legal education.
-Through the Silicon Flatirons Center, Weiser developed a range of programs to build up CU Boulder’s support for entrepreneurship and has linked it to the local startup community.
+Through the Silicon Flatirons Center, Weiser developed a range of programs to build up CU Boulder's support for entrepreneurship and has linked it to the local startup community.
 Some of the initiatives include Tech Lawyer Accelerator, the Corporate Counsel Intensive Institute and the Daniels Fund Ethics Initiative.